Data Integration

 When designing a data integration, it is always important to decide how to represent the data.
 If the integration copies data from one application to another (data propagation), the design is given by the applications involved.

-However, for data consolidation and virtualization efforts, selecting the suitable representation of each entity can make or break a project.
 If the data representation is hard to understand, it will be avoided, resulting in applications adding point-to-point interfaces rather than using a centralized data location.

 Start small